 A facial expression has influence on everyone in the room

 Some women might think that having RBF makes them look more powerful.
 What do you think when you come across a woman that always has RBF?
 I would argue that you don’t feel like you want to have fun around or with that person.
 You might even feel grumpy, and not know the reason.
-If another person asked you a question, your response might sound mad just because the person with RBF is in the same room with you both.
+Just their presence in the room could affect how you feel.

 Facial expression is a signal to others

 Some expressions are universal, such as happiness, surprise, disgust, fear, sadness, and anger, but if you have a hard time understanding the facial signals from others, you are not alone.
 According to this BBC article, there are 19 different types of smile, and only six occur when we’re having a good time.
 Ironically, some people smile when they are in pain, embarrassed, uncomfortable, horrified or even miserable.

 However, research suggests that our facial expression say less about how we feel in a particular moment and more about how we signal what we want for the future.
 For example, if you talk with someone and they make a grumpy face, this could be a signal that they want the conversation to change direction or they just have a tummy ache.
 The signals from our face are often misinterpreted.